 Further, the Thai notion of balance in food is respected by taking unsubtle ingredients, namely big herbal flavours in this case, and marrying them to create something that isn't overpowered by any single component.

-Thai Style Tomato Salad
+Thai Tomato Salad with lemon basil

-- Pinch of salt (plus more, to taste)
+- Pinch of salt plus more, to taste

 - 1 small clove garlic